 Whatever meals you have on a regular basis, write those down first.
 This can be any meal of the day, including breakfast, lunch, dinner, snacks, AND dessert.

-Step 3.
 Brainstorm a few meals based on what you already have.

-Step 4.
 Brainstorm a few meals based on weekly sales flyers.

 Once you’ve used up what you already have, see what’s on sale and how you can use it that month.
+This can be anything from chicken breast, to broccoli, to brown rice.

 The goal here is to focus on what’s on sale this week and use it for the rest of the month.
+Buying items at their rock bottom sale prices is a great way to stretch your grocery budget!

-At this point, you should have most of the days filled in, but if you still have a few blanks, fill those in with family favorites, family requests, meals you’ve been wanting to try, ideas you saved to your Pinterest board or recipes your favorite blogger has recently shared.
+At this point, you should have most of the days filled in, but if you still have a few blanks, fill those in with family favorites, family requests, meals you’ve been wanting to try, ideas you saved to your Pinterest board, or recipes your favorite blogger has recently shared.

-You’ll also want to make sure you have enough variety and that you’re meeting your personal and nutritional goals?
+You’ll also want to make sure you have enough variety and that you’re meeting your personal and nutritional goals.
 Consider things like:

 - Did you end up with the same meat for 5 nights in a row?